-The “no-code” part of “no-code mobile apps” is crucial.
+Eliminating programming — what is sometimes called a “no-code” approach — is crucial.
 It’s the most important way you can modernize your mobile workforce to streamline HSE inspections.

 If you need to hire a programmer to write your mobile app, you won’t have a version control problem like you do with paper — but it will take a long time to get your new versions out.
 If you have a new requirement or need a new data type, you’ll need to wait even longer and pay more.
 And if people upgrade their mobile devices, you’ll need to do compatibility testing across your user base.

-But with a no-code mobile app platform, you can create and modify your HSE inspection checklists without involving developers.
+But by using a no-code approach, you can create and modify your HSE inspection checklists without involving developers.
 No outside consultants, no IT developers on loan.
 It’s liberating.